abtin/notes/2022/July.md

 ### July 25, 2022

 - Talkers vs. doers.
 Doers win in action but they need to know how to talk.
 And by how to talk it mostly means with confidence.

+### July 26, 2022

+- Yacht party day!

+### July 27, 2022

+- Azure functions are very expensive.
+I see no reason for a team of good engineers to prefer Azure over other cloud providers.
+Azure is good for enterprises since they are stuck with other Microsoft tools or cannot attract/hire strong engineers.